top of page

 Dissolve a PTA

 Local PTA Units may dissolve and close their association affiliation with Louisiana PTA and National PTA.
 The PTA’s General Membership and its community shall be given an opportunity to express their opinions and decide by vote to dissolve or not.
 Parliamentary procedures must be followed to protect the members and comply with federal nonprofit 501(c)(3) regulations.
-Dissolving PTA Units is LAPTA’s responsibility and it must be included in the process.
+Dissolving PTA Units is LAPTA’s responsibility, and it must be included in the process.

 Steps to Dissolving a PTA